Ermy99/covid-misinformation/README.md

 ## Introduction

-While the spread of misinformation is not a new concept,the topic has recently garnered attention due to its relevancy in the age of the Internet and social media.
+While the spread of misinformation is not a new concept, the topic has recently garnered attention due to its relevance in the age of the Internet and social media.
 The increasingly concerning issue has been the subject of studies, especially in relation to vaccination, the Zika virus, as well as Ebola (Wang et al., 2019).
 More recently, most people in the world have been exposed to misleading news articles about COVID-19 in the past few months.
 This causes fear, uncertainty, and doubt that has had negative effects such as loss of life, economic instability, and political turmoil.
 To address this problem, we are designing a machine mearning model that can identify misinformation and warn the reader when they encounter a headline or article that may contain misinformation.
 While we are categorically focusing on coronavirus news right now, this model may be generalized to detect misleading and false news about other topics as well.

 False or misleading news headlines can sometimes be characterized by errors in punctuation and spelling, use of exclamation marks, or use of all caps text.
 The credibility of verious news sources, tweets, whatsapp forwards, facebook posts, and online news websites can also be used as factors in determinging the presence of misinformation.
 We trained our models to identify these patterns that may correlate with misleading headlines or text.